jsripraj/bopbuddy/README.md

-# SpotifyBuddy
+# BopBuddy
 is a website that allows users to move or delete multiple songs at once from their Spotify playlists.
-This functionality is missing from the Spotify Web Player and the Spotify Android App, and SpotifyBuddy aims to fill that void.
+This functionality is missing from the Spotify Web Player and the Spotify Android App, and BopBuddy aims to fill that void.

-SpotifyBuddy is currently in Spotify's Development Mode, which means anyone who wants to use it must be added manually.
+BopBuddy is currently registered with Spotify in Spotify's Development Mode, which means users must be added manually.
+Contact me if you'd like to check it out.